lahiruprabathft/CacheClearExtension/Readme.md

 ## License

-This project is licensed under the [PersonalDevelop BY :https://github.com/lahiruprabathft](1.0).
+This project is licensed under the [https://github.com/lahiruprabathft](1.0).

 ## Contributing